coleifer/peewee/docs/peewee/querying.rst

    SQL: SELECT "t1"."id", "t1"."username" FROM "user" AS "t1" WHERE ...
    Params: ['username', 1, 0]

-For more advanced operations, you can use :py:meth:`SelectBase.get`.
+For more advanced operations, you can use :meth:`SelectBase.get`.
 The following query retrieves the latest tweet from the user named *charlie*:

 .. code-block:: pycon